GreenStepsChatt/greensteps/README.md

 ## Welcome
 Hi there!
 We are just getting started with this project.
-The goal is to have a minimum viable product (MVP) by December 2017.
+The goal is to have a minimum viable product (MVP) by April 2017.

 We'd love your help with this project!
 See the [contribution guidelines](CONTRIBUTING.md) for more information.